Many of our clients approach us for advice on avoiding probate to settle their estate. Luckily, it is possible to avoid probate in California!

 You can determine what you need by considering three key components:

-- the type of property the decedent owned,
+- the type of property the decedent owned;

-- the value of that property, and
+- the value of that property; and

 An estate will have to be probated if a valid will exists and the estate has assets requiring probate that are valued over $166,250.
-Probating the estate will validate a will and distribute the estate’s assets according to the terms of the will.
+Probating the estate will validate the will and distribute the assets according to its terms.